 The passenger door opens and a woman who looks to be late thirties or early forties steps out.
 She is a little overweight and wearing a green jumper.
 Her hair is dark and curly, and she has a wide face.
 She's quite pleasant looking.
 She then walks up some steps to a veranda where she halts and turns around.

 Her friend in the car waves to her and blows her a kiss.
 She waves back.

-The car then pulls out and heads in our direction.
-As it passes us I see that the driver is early thirties, blond and rather attractive.
+The car pulls out and heads in our direction.
+As it passes us I see that the driver is early thirties, blonde and rather attractive.
 I put two and two together and get five.
 I'm that kind of person.

 "I think I've just seen two lesbians kissing, darling," I say to the missus.

 "Really?" she responds quizzically.
 "You sure they weren't just good friends?
 Or close relatives?"

 "I suppose it's possible, but you never know, I mean maybe we're witnessing the beginning of a drama..."